Rajpratik71/linux-manPages/pnmpad.md

        Copyright (C) 1990 by Angus Duggan
        Copyright (C) 1989 by Jef Poskanzer.

-       Permission to use, copy, modify, and distribute this software and  its documentation  for any purpose and without fee is hereby granted, pro‐ vided that the above copyright notice appear in all  copies  and  that both  that  copyright notice and this permission notice appear in sup‐ porting documentation.
+       Permission  to  use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted, provided that the above copyright notice appear in all copies and that both that copyright notice and this permission notice appear in supporting documentation.
 This software is provided "as is" without express or implied warranty.

                                                                                             26 January 2002                                                                                  pnmpad(1)